 - Another important factor is the water and energy rating of the appliance.
 You want to choose one with the best possible rating.
 With power and water rates on the rise every year, the payback from having energy efficient appliances can be very significant.

 Kitchen appliances are hardworking products that make our lives easier.
 We’ve always told our customers to buy the best their budget will allow.
 Zesta Kitchen’s designers have extensive knowledge of what’s the best way to allocate spend on appliances based on need.
-If you are planning for a new kitchen in 2018, walk into one of our showrooms, or call to book an in-home appointment.
+If you are planning for a new kitchen, walk into one of our showrooms located at Nunawading, Cheltenham or Richmond or book an in-home design appointment.